bnspavankumar2005/unified-campus-intelligence/README.md

-# Unified Campus Intelligence Dashboard with AI Assistant (IIT Roorkee Edition)
+# Unified Campus Intelligence Dashboard with AI Assistant (IIT Roorkee)

 An elegant, real-time web portal that consolidates fragmented campus systems at **IIT Roorkee (IITR)** into a single dashboard.